 The outline below shows how these elements are made operational within the Directive.

 The best model for a single system of water management is management by river basin - the natural geographical and hydrological unit - instead of according to administrative or political boundaries.
-Initiatives taken forward by the States concerned for the Maas , Schelde or Rhine river basins have served as positive examples of this approach, with their cooperation and joint objective-setting across Member State borders, or in the case of the Rhine even beyond the EU territory.
-While several Member States already take a river basin approach, this is at present not the case everywhere.
-For each river basin district - some of which will traverse national frontiers - a "river basin management plan" will need to be established and updated every six years, and this will provide the context for the co-ordination requirements identified above.
+Initiatives taken by the States concerned for the Maas, Schelde or Rhine river basins have served as positive examples of this approach, with their cooperation and joint objective-setting across Member State borders, or in the case of the Rhine even beyond the EU territory.
+For each river basin district - some of which will traverse national frontiers - a "river basin management plan" needs to be established and updated every six years, and this will provide the context for the co-ordination requirements identified above.

 There are a number of objectives in respect of which the quality of water is protected.
 The key ones at European level are general protection of the aquatic ecology, specific protection of unique and valuable habitats, protection of drinking water resources, and protection of bathing water.
 All these objectives must be integrated for each river basin.
 It is clear that the last three - special habitats, drinking water areas and bathing water - apply only to specific bodies of water (those supporting special wetlands; those identified for drinking water abstraction; those generally used as bathing areas).
 In contrast, ecological protection should apply to all waters: the central requirement of the Treaty is that the environment be protected to a high level in its entirety.